Kombi (band): History

 The band previously performed as Akcenty, and played their first live gig as Kombi in August 1976.
 In 1979, they released their first single "Wspomnienia z pleneru" and published three songs on a compilation Muzyka młodej generacji.
 Their debut album Kombi followed in 1980.
 In the same year, the band started recording their second album Królowie życia, which they released in 1981.

 Their 1983 single "Inwazja z Plutona" introduced the new style influenced by synthesizers.
 The group's third album, Nowy rozdział recorded in 1983 and released the following year, was dominated by synth-pop and included their biggest hit "Słodkiego miłego życia" as well as popular songs "Kochać cię – za późno" and "Nie ma zysku".
 At the 21st National Festival of Polish Song in Opole in 1984, Kombi won the audience award for "Słodkiego miłego życia".
 The band released their next album Kombi 4 in 1985, and the LP included hits "Nasze randez-vous" and "Black and White".
 The following year, to commemorate Kombi's 10th anniversary, the band embarked on a tour.

 1989 saw the release of their last studio album, Tabu, recorded the year before, which spawned the politically charged hit "Nietykalni – skamieniałe zło".
 In 1991, the group re-recorded their hits for the new album The Best of Kombi.
 They split up in 1992 due to musical plans of Grzegorz Skawiński, after that Łosowski decided to suspend band, and stopped finding new musicians for Kombi due to difficult personal situation.

 In 2003, Skawiński, Tkaczyk and Pluta re-formed the band as Kombii without Łosowski, inviting a new keyboardist Bartosz Wielgosz to join them. Łosowski did not acknowledge the band, so in 2004 he formed a band called Łosowski and released a new album Zaczarowane miasto in 2009.
-In 2013, he returned to original band name – Kombi, adding his surname to it in order not to be confused with the group of Skawiński and Tkaczyk.
+In 2013, band changed name to Kombi, adding his surname to it in order not to be confused with the group of Skawiński and Tkaczyk.
 At the same year, Kombi Łosowski released "Live" album, with a concert in Grudziądz, and in 2016 "Nowy Album" (eng.
 New Album) had its premiere.
+In 2022 band changed name to Kombi Łosowski, following a court case with the band Kombii, over rights to the band name.